SCCapstone/Seating-App/README.md

 - Make sure to have NPM installed.
 >If not, the link is: https://www.npmjs.com/get-npm
 - Run `npm install -g @angular/cli` to install Angular CLI globally on your machine.

+If this is your first time:
+- Download source from GitHub.
 - Run `npm install` to install local dependecies defined in the package-lock.json file.
 >This creates your `node_modules/` directory.

-If this is your first time:
-- Download master source folder from GitHub.

-Otherwise just pull current `/src` folder from GitHub (unless new dependencies have been added to the source)
+If dependencies are added, group mates should be informed to update their local repositories.

+Otherwise:

 1. Once you have the current copy of the repository, open your command prompt and navigate to the folders location on your desktop. <br />
 2. Type in the command `ng serve -o` and this will open a local webpage with our app. <br />